About The Trust

 The Suzuki Teaching Trust raises funds and accepts donations in support of teacher training projects in countries where there is interest in the Suzuki Method, but a shortage of funding or income to run teacher training courses.
 The Trustees of the STT are grateful to ESA teachers and families for their support through the annual Give a Child a Teacher fundraising campaign.

-The Trust has given grants to the value of more than £110,000 and helped to fund teacher training.
-Beneficiaries include projects in the Czech Republic, Estonia, Hungary, Latvia, Lithuania, Poland, Russia, South Africa, Turkey and Zimbabwe.
+The Trust has given grants to the value of more than £120,000 and helped to fund teacher training.
+Beneficiaries include projects in the Czech Republic, Estonia, Hungary, Latvia, Lithuania, Poland, Russia, Ukraine, South Africa, Turkey and Zimbabwe.

 Dr. Haukur F. Hannesson